matrix-org/matrix-spec-proposals/proposals/2674-event-relationships.md

 associate new information with an existing event.

-A relationship is an object with a field `rel_type`, which is a string describing the type of relation, and a field `event_id`, which is a string that represents the event_id of the target of this relation.
+A relationship is an object with a field `rel_type`, which is a string describing the type of relation, and a field `event_id`, which is a string that represents the event_id of the target event of this relation.
+The target event must exist in the same room as the relating event is sent.
 Both of those fields are required.
 An event is said to contain a relationship if their `content` contains a relationship with all the required fields under the `m.relates_to` key.
 If any of these conditions is not met, clients and servers should treat the event as if it does not contain a relationship.